 Meanwhile, prepare the filling.
-Place the butter, sugar, salt and vanilla in a medium saucepan and set over medium-low heat.
+Place the butter, sugar, corn syrup, salt and vanilla in a medium saucepan and set over medium-low heat.
 Beat the eggs and bourbon together in a small bowl.
 Mix the walnuts and chocolate chips together in another small bowl.
 Bring the sugar mixture to a simmer, stirring every so often, then remove it from the heat.

 After 25 minutes, remove the crust from the oven and gently lift out the foil with the weights.
 Return the crust to the oven and bake a further 5-6 minutes.
 If the sugar mixture is cooling to the point that it’s starting form a crust, whisk it and give it another short shot of heat.
 DO NOT simmer it again…you want it around 140 degrees or so when the crust comes out.

 When the crust is lightly browned remove it from the oven, which in the egg mixture and pour the filling into the hot shell.
 Sprinkle on the chocolate chips and nuts.
 Turn the heat down to 275 degrees, apply a pie shield to the pan if you have one (this will help keep the edge from over-baking) and bake the pie for 50-60 minutes until the center just stops sloshing when you jiggle the pan.
 The filling will continue to cook for the next ten minutes or so.